Does life insurance cover coronavirus?

 Key takeaways

-• Your application might be postponed for at least 14 days if you have recently recovered from COVID-19, and it may be postponed longer if you were hospitalized with COVID-19.
+• Having COVID won’t automatically disqualify you from getting life insurance.
+However, your application might be postponed for at least 14 days if you have recently recovered from the coronavirus or even longer if you were hospitalized with COVID.

-If you contract the coronavirus and are experiencing severe symptoms, some companies might still postpone your application for 14 to 30 days post-recovery.
+If you contract the coronavirus and are experiencing severe symptoms, some companies might postpone your application for 14 to 30 days, until you’ve recovered.

-The main indicators of risk are hospitalization or impairment in completing activities of daily living — much like indicators of risk for any other health concern.
+• The main indicators of risk for people with the coronavirus are hospitalization or impairment in completing activities of daily living — much like indicators of risk for any other health concern.

-This means that if you were diagnosed with the coronavirus and had to be admitted to a hospital or other facility for an extended period of time, the insurer may delay your application 90 days or more, or charge you more in premiums.
+• If you were diagnosed with COVID and had to be admitted to a hospital or other facility for an extended period of time, the insurer may delay your application 90 days or more, or charge you more in premiums.

 Some of the main factors that will influence your application are your age and health — this goes for everyone, not just people who might have had COVID-19.
 A select few insurance companies have adjusted their maximum applicant age, which could make you ineligible for life insurance.